-We observe key styles this season: genderless/genderfluid collections, like those by Natalie B Coleman, Tessun, Coloreve, Zagv, Chapitre A; a sportswear aesthetic with Ultracor, Moonboot, Liv Bergen; and a Scandinavian look with comfortable pieces and a lot of prints from floral to more abstract.
+We observe three key styles this season: genderless/genderfluid collections, like those by Natalie B Coleman, Tessun, Coloreve, Zagv, Chapitre A; a sportswear aesthetic with Ultracor, Moonboot, Liv Bergen; and a Scandinavian look with comfortable pieces and a lot of prints – from floral to more abstract.

 DANESE

 Heritage down jackets at Moncler.
 Iconic 80s-infused dresses with the puffed sleeves and bold silhouettes at Rotate Birger Christensen.
 The classic tailored trousers at Victoria Beckham.
 Oversized and boxy coats and jackets with shoulder pads at Remain Birger Christensen.
-In terms of accessories, new shades of block-colored and boxy ‘Trunk’ bag at Marni.
+In terms of accessories, new shades of block-colored and boxy ‘Trunk’ bags at Marni.

 NANA SUZUKI